jonludlam/odoc/src/xref2/test.md

 ```

 This `Signature.t` is a representation of the entire cmti file, and resolution
-essentially proceed as map function over this data type: `Signature.t -> Signature.t`,
+essentially proceeds as map function over this data type: `Signature.t -> Signature.t`,
 with the end result having precise identifiers for all elements in the signature.

 The first thing we do is to construct an environment from the signature.
 The
 environment is simply a mapping from identifiers to items representing
 each element in the signature.
+The representations are types declared in the
+module `Component`, and follow quite closely those in module `Lang`, the main
+difference being in the types of paths.
 The environment constructed from the above
 signature is as follows:

 ```ocaml env=e1